Here's the thing about the GAA.

 And beneath this shouting exists the coverage.

 TG4's GAA coverage is one of the finest achievements by any group of Irish people of the twenty-first century.
 With no GAA on RTE this weekend, TG4's work deserves to be recognised.
-Today they will have full coverage of county finals from Cork and Tyrone, and will cover most of the country by December.
+Today they will have full coverage of hurling from two provinces, and will have covered most of the country by Christmas.

 The games aren't always of the highest quality, and the pitches - especially at this time of the year - seem inherently suspicious towards the growth of grass.
 But there's a careless dignity to it all that makes it worthwhile.